KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 # Triage issues

-The main goal of issue triage is to categorize all incoming issues and make sure each issue has all basic information needed for anyone else to understand and be able to start working on it.
+The main goals of an issue triage are to categorize open issues based on priority and to ensure that these issues contain adequate information for contributors to work on them.

 > **Note:** This information is for project Maintainers, Owners, and Admins.
 If you are a Contributor, then you will not be able to perform most of the tasks in this topic.

 The core maintainers of this project are responsible for categorizing all incoming issues and delegating any critical or important issue to other maintainers.
 Triage provides an important way to contribute to an open source project.

-Triage helps ensure issues resolve quickly by:
+A triage helps resolve issues quickly by :

-- Ensuring the issue's intent and purpose is conveyed precisely.
-This is necessary because it can be difficult for an issue to explain how an end user experiences a problem and what actions they took.
+- Ensuring the intent of an issue is clear.
+The issue should clearly describe the problem the end user is experiencing as well as the steps to reproduce the problem.
 - Giving a contributor the information they need before they commit to resolving an issue.
 - Lowering the issue count by preventing duplicate issues.
-- Streamlining the development process by preventing duplicate discussions.
+- Streamlining the development process by identifying and closing duplicate issues.

 If you don't have the knowledge or time to code, consider helping with triage.
 The community will thank you for saving them time by spending some of yours.